sbormann/ioBroker.iqontrol/README.md

 ### 0.0.29
 * (Sebastian Bormann) changed parts of the code to be backward-compatible to older browsers like ie 11.
 * (Sebastian Bormann) Now its possible to define a value list for a data point under .native.states wich will have a greater priority than a value list under .common.states.
-* (Sebastian Bormann) Updated dependency for axios to 0.0.19 to fix a scurity issue
+* (Sebastian Bormann) Updated dependency for axios to 0.0.19 to fix a scurity issue.

 ### 0.0.28
 * (Sebastian Bormann) Added datapoint POWER to switch, fan and light.